The Pre-Health Programs offered at UND in the College of Arts and Sciences are for currently enrolled, on-campus students only.

 Current UND Students

-Those wanting more information on any of these Pre-Health Programs should visit the Advising page for information about our Health Sciences Advisors and how to schedule an appointment with them.
+Those wanting more information on any of these Pre-Health Programs should visit the Advising page for information about our Health Sciences Advisors.

 Current high school students or transfer students interested in any of these Pre-Health Programs may visit with a Health Sciences Advisor but need to schedule a visit through UND Admissions or by calling 1.800.CALL.UND.